ImJaviPerez/sudoku/README.md

 # sudoku
-Solve sudoku using linear programming
+Solve any sudoku using integer linear programming (operational research).